 - it’s antiseptic properties (Good to diffuse or use in a room spray during cold and flu season.

-My “Evergreen” Diffuser Blend is a grounding blend that is made from the conifer oils – Spruce-Hemlock, Scotch Pine, and Douglas Fir.
-It’s the blend that reminds me of everything Christmas.
-It also helps me to find a moment of calm in my busy day where I can re-focus my energies; to look forward to the upcoming holiday season and to appreciate the small gifts that are there, if you take a moment to look for them.
+My “Evergreen” Diffuser Blend is a grounding blend that reminds me Christmas and helps me to find a moment of calm in my busy day where I can re-focus my energies.
+To look forward to the upcoming holiday season and to appreciate the small gifts that are there, if you take a moment to look for them.

 I wish you many small moments of Joy & a Blessed, Aromatic Holiday Season…